- You’ll pay a 5% platform fee and a 3%-5% payment processing fee for Indiegogo’s fixed funding campaigns

 To successfully execute a crowdfunding marketing strategy, your crowdfunding platform marketing strategy should do the following:

 - Establish a reputation – Most successful crowdfunding campaigns have founders with experience.
-Establishing a good reputation automatically satisfies the much-required social proof aspect on a crowdfunding platform.
-For new innovators, you could partner with individuals with an established reputation for a quick crowdfunding marketing boost.
+Establishing a good reputation automatically satisfies the much-required social proof aspect of a crowdfunding platform.
+You could partner with individuals with an established reputation for a quick crowdfunding marketing boost for new innovators.

 - Make your idea worth sharing – Your crowdfunding idea should not only be exciting but also worth sharing.
 Backers should willingly share your project with their peers.

 - Make your campaign viral – An easy way to make your project viral is to make it appealing to your target market.
 There's nothing like organic crowdfunding marketing for campaign success.